shaunrfox/Style-Guide/_site/README.md

 ### SCSS/CSS

+- General CSS education
 	- The Box Model
 	- The Float Property
 	- The Display Property
 	- The Position Property
 	- How to Center Things
 	- Layouts
 	- CSS General Problem Solving
-- SCSS
+- SCSS Variables
-	- Variables
+- Color Variables and Functions
 - Mixins
-	- Nesting
+- Nesting in SCSS
-	- Functions
+- Functions in SCSS